-Two Army Corp of Engineers (ACOE) jurisdictional channels would be crossed by the proposed project features.
-Both channels were dry at the time of the biological survey.
-If any construction occurs within a channel demonstrating an ordinary high-water mark, consultation with the ACOE would take place.
+Two ephemeral drainages would be crossed by the proposed project features and both channels were dry at the time of the biological survey.
+If any construction occurs within a channel demonstrating an ordinary high-water mark, consultation with the Army Corp of Engineers would take place.